malinka007/tokenator/README.md

-# tokenator
+# Tokenator

-Program (React frontend and Java backend) to get an Okta token and then parse and display the token
+Program (React frontend and Java Spring Boot backend) to get an Okta token and then parse and display the token